CurlyWurly-1/PICO-W-Micropython-examples/README.md

 This is a general use UART (TX/RX) program.
 If it receives anything, it prints to serial.
 You can configure it to listen on various pin pairs and at different BAUD rates

 # Other program 4 - "wifi_sta"
 This will set up a webserver page where you can control the onboard LED on or off.
 You first need to modify the code in "secrets.py" with your SSID and SSID password.
-(It doesn't need any modules)
+(It doesn't need any modules).
+Once the program connects to wifi, the serial will display the IP that has been assigned.
+Go to a web browser and enter the IP. it will be something like  http://192.168.1.XXX where you have to change the last three digits.
+You will then see a webpage with two buttons.
+If you press the appropriate button, you can switch the onboard green LED on and off